NickM-27/LinkPreview/README.md

 # Features

-* Parse entire body of text to automatically find links
+* Parse entire body of text to automatically find links.
-* Find links from different sources and open them in the appropriate app, falling back to a custom tab if none is found
+* Find links from different sources and open them in the appropriate app, falling back to a custom tab if none is found.

 # How Do I Use It?